bartland-usi/sample-java/README.md

 * Eclipse 2020-03 (4.15.0)
   - java-11-openjdk-11
   - language compliance level: 1.8
+* If using STS v1.3
   * modified metro jars available at https://github.com/DamienJDev/metro-wsit/releases (java1.8MetroSigAlgFix.7z)
     - this allows SHA256 to be specified in the call to the S007v1.3 STS as Metro was defaulting to SHA1 which is not supported
 * AUSkey AKM jars - from ATO - copies available in this repo in releases

 Structure